What to Expect on Test Day

 - Make sure you can be seen on camera by the proctor.
+To ensure the security of the test, the proctor must be able to view your face from forehead to chin at all times.
 Suspicious movements could invalidate your test.

 - If you need to contact the proctor during your test, speak to get their attention and/or use the LogMeIn chat.
 It may take 30–60 seconds for the proctor to reply.